skippbox/homebrew-tap/UPDATE_FORMULA.md

  - `url`
  - `sha256`

-All those field are strings.
+All those fields are strings.

-You can directly update from `/usr/local/Library/Taps/skippbox/`, this will help for the following.
+You can directly update from `/usr/local/Library/Taps/skippbox/`, this will help for debugging install, testing, and audit.

 Test the formula installation with: